Medieval charm, sensational wines and great food await on this Tuscan adventure

 A short walk from Piazza del Duomo, we move towards the picturesque Piazza della Cisterna, a triangular square named after the ancient cistern.
 The lively piazza was once the heart of medieval life, bustling with markets, festivals, and even jousting tournaments.
 Surrounded by imposing medieval towers and historic buildings, each with its own story, the square exudes an atmosphere of timeless charm.
 As we take in the details, Palazzo Tortoli, with its elegant 14th-century windows, and the mysterious Torre del Diavolo (Devil’s Tower), captures our imagination.
 According to local lore, the tower grew taller while its owner was away—an unexplained phenomenon attributed to the devil himself.

-We pause to admire the square's harmony, and for those with a sweet tooth, a stop at Gelateria Dondoli is a must.
+For those with a sweet tooth, a stop at Gelateria Dondoli is a must.
 Known worldwide, this award-winning gelateria offers unique flavors like saffron cream and pine nut.
 The climb to Piazza della Cisterna may be steep, but the reward—both in view and gelato (ice cream)—is undeniably worth it.

 Heading to Tuscany this year?
 Let us whet your appetite with a history of Tuscany's most famous dishes.